xy-liao/o-nakala-core/docs/user-guides/03-workflow-guide.md

 - Check upload results in `output.csv`
 - Verify collection creation in `collections_output.csv`
 - Review collection structure and relationships
+- Check collection mapping diagnostics in the logs
 - Update status from private to public if needed

 ## Common Workflows